 Online Download Manager is another extension in our list which is decent and provides a few basic controls to the user.
 The performance is good enough with decent speed, but sometimes it lags while opening the download manager.
 The good thing is that you can manage all your downloads with just a click on the extension, no need to leave your current window.
 Apart from that, you can filter out the file types that you want to download.
 Do note that Online Download Manager doesn’t support downloads from popular media websites including YouTube.
 However, if you want a simple download manager which can put all your downloads a click away, you can try this extension.

-Download Manager is a simple extension which clubs all your downloads in a small window and provides basic controls.
+Turbo Download Manager (v2) is a simple extension which clubs all your downloads in a small window and provides basic controls.
 It is a multi-thread download manager with a built-in audio, video, and image grabber.
 You can start, pause and resume multiple downloads without fear of breaking the connection.
 Apart from that, it offers notifications for download completion, a handy search bar, and a filter to categorize your downloads.
-If you are looking for a simple download manager which can be accessed by just a click, Download Manager is for you. ￼
+If you are looking for a simple download manager which can be accessed by just a click, Download Manager is for you.

-Flash video downloader is a dedicated download manager Chrome extension that can download media from popular websites like Facebook, Twitter, Instagram, and more.
+VLC Video Downloader is a dedicated download manager Chrome extension that can download media from popular websites like Facebook, Twitter, Instagram, and more.
 However, it doesn’t support media sharing websites like YouTube so keep that in mind before installing this extension.
 When it comes to catching downloads on Chrome, the extension does the job perfectly.
 It’s best suited for streams and other live media programs as it directs the link from an online player to VLC media player which we all use and love.
 If you are interested in online downloading video files, you can also check out “Video Downloader professional” extension (free).
 I found it perfect for downloding videos from Facebook and Instagram.

 App Enabled Download Manager Chrome Extensions